jear/Labs/Docker/README.md

 Once all this is solved, you can try dealing with the web frontend.
 Adopt a similar approach (NFS volume and service).
 Check that the communication between owncloud and the DB works fine.

-You may be affected as I as by remaining bugs such as https://github.com/docker/docker/issues/20486 or https://github.com/docker/docker/issues/25981, especially mixing tests with docker-compose and swarm.
+You may be affected as myself by remaining bugs such as https://github.com/docker/docker/issues/20486 or https://github.com/docker/docker/issues/25981, especially mixing tests with docker-compose and swarm.
 For me, the only way to turn around them was to reboot the full cluster completely.

 Examples: